HTTPX

 client.get('https://httpbin.org/get')

-By default, Logfire doesn’t capture HTTP bodies.
+By default, Logfire doesn’t record HTTP bodies.
+Turn them on with capture_request_body and

 import httpx